griffithlab/civicpy/docs/exports.rst

 What's in a GKS Bundle
 ~~~~~~~~~~~~~~~~~~~~~~

 A bundle is one JSON object with keyed root collections.
-Shared variations,
+Shared variants,
-genes, documents, and propositions are stored once and linked with local JSON
+genes, sources, and propositions are stored once and linked with local JSON
 Pointers.

 The ``metadata`` identifies the bundle format and version.
 ``statistics.collections`` gives the size of every collection.
 Collections
 that can contain several object types also include counts by type.
+For ``variant``, ``count`` is the number of CIViC variants, while ``types``
+counts their VRS representations as Alleles or copy-number objects.

 The root collections are: